 This statistic shows that the diet high in MCTs had a significant effect on how often most dogs experienced seizures.

-Another Research on MCTs and Seizure Control in Dogs
+Another Research on MCT Oil for Dogs with Epilepsy and Seizure Control in Dogs

 In a separate study published in April 2020, researchers compared two groups of dogs with idiopathic epilepsy.
 One group was fed a daily oil-based supplement high in MCTs, while the other group received olive oil.